-- In Sailor Moon, Sailor Mars has fire-based powers and is hot-tempered, Sailor Jupiter has thunder powers and is big and tough, Sailor Mercury controls ice and fog and is cool and intellectual...
+- In the original Sailor Moon anime, Sailor Mars has fire-based powers and is hot-tempered, Sailor Jupiter has thunder powers and is big and tough, Sailor Mercury controls ice and fog and is cool and intellectual...

 - Yes!
 Precure 5 even references this in their heroic titles and speeches.
-The Messiah Nozomi?
+All-Loving Hero Nozomi?
 "Great power of hope".
 Easily angered tomboy Rin?
 "Red flame of passion".
 Happy Idol Singer Urara?
 "Scent of a bursting lemon"... okay, this is a language pun involving her bubble-based powers and cheerful personality that didn't quite translate.

 - In the anime YuYu Hakusho, there's a story arc in which humans acquire special abilities.
 It is explicitly explained that characters receive abilities specifically related to their personalities, even though about half of the characters abilities seem to otherwise have nothing to do with the characters (does Seaman cry me a river?
 Does Shadow seem that dark and mysterious?
 Most of the villains make sense, and Taboo is pretty thoroughly shown to be appropriate)